 2½ sheets of gelatine (approx. 5g)

 20–30 Marinated Mini Figs, plus syrup to serve

-Mix half of the cream and all the milk in a small pan and place on a low heat.
+- Mix half of the cream and all the milk in a small pan and place on a low heat.
 Gently warm to around 50C, or until the liquid feels hot and is slightly steaming.
 If the milk starts to boil remove from heat and allow to cool down before adding the tea.
-Remove from the heat, add the earl grey and sugar and stir well till dissolved.
+Remove from the heat, add the Earl Grey and sugar and stir well until dissolved.
 Leave to infuse for 2-3 hours or longer if you like a stronger flavour, then pass through a fine sieve.

-When ready to serve, turn out the panna cottas by putting the dishes briefly in boiling water and then invert on to a plate.
+- When ready to serve, turn out the panna cotta by putting the dishes briefly in boiling water and then invert onto a plate.
 Place 4-5 figs with each panna cotta along with some of the spiced syrup.